yumin-chen/signature-image-extractor/README.md

 - Adaptive thresholding and segmentation masking would work well here;

-- Challenge : Find, isolate and clean the signature of the idiot pictured in [Signature.pdf](Signature.pdf);
+- Challenge : Find, isolate and clean the signature of the idiot pictured in [Trump.jpg](Trump.jpg);

 - Refer to the general guidelines to maximise your marks;